 August 25, 2015

 Record numbers of Americans are getting into the outdoors.
 About 142.6 million participated in at least one outdoor activity in 2013, according to the Outdoor Foundation’s 2014 Outdoor Recreation Participation report.
 And those Americans spent a considerable amount of money on their pursuits.
-In the state of Florida alone, outdoor recreation generated $38.3 billion in consumer spending, according to an Outdoor Industry Association study, so it’s safe to say people want to be outfitted properly.
+In the state of Florida alone, outdoor recreation generates $38.3 billion in consumer spending, according to an Outdoor Industry Association study.
+So, it’s safe to say people want to to have adventure clothing.
 For a beginner, the amount of gear associated with something like camping, hunting, kayaking or fishing can be overwhelming.
 So let’s start with something basic to so many outdoor pursuits: adventure clothing.

 Make like a Boy Scout and be prepared.
 That means having clothes that help you stay cool when it’s hot and clothes that keep you insulated when it’s cold.
 For example, ExOfficio makes a line of warm-weather clothing called Sol Cool with Ice-Fil, in which the fabric is treated with xylitol, an ingredient that, when activated by your sweat, helps lower your skin surface temperature during activity.
 If you will be in the sun quite a bit, check the garment tags for the ultraviolet protection factor.
 You’ll want something with rating of at least 30.
 And don’t forget the bugs.
 Some pants and shirts are treated with products such as Insect Shield, an insect repellent that is added to the fabric and effective for as many as 70-plus washings.